hellerve/blog/wip/Building_Setf.md

-A while back I had the opportunity to work with Common Lisp professionally for a while.
-As many others before and after me, many of the powerful features of Common Lisp and its implementations made me a little drunk on power for a while, but I quickly recovered.
+A while back I had the opportunity to work with Common Lisp professionally.
+As has happened to many before and after me, a lot of the powerful features of Common Lisp and its implementations made me a little drunk on power for a while, but I quickly recovered.